 SEPTEMBER 30: The Mad Not Mad album is released

 Complete with moody Anton Corbijn cover portrait, the new album (JZLP-1) is their first without Mike, who is now living on an Amsterdam houseboat studying Tibetan Buddhism.
 It gets rave reviews in the international Press, who regard it as their most grown-up album, and enters the charts at No16.
 Although sales falter immediately afterwards, it still earns silver status for sales in excess of 60,000.
+The title track has been adapted from an earlier piece of music that Carl had written called Bird.

 TRACK-BY-TRACK: Click on song title